 10.9.1 In the event that either Party (the “Delinquent Party”) fails to make full payment of the undisputed portion of any invoice rendered under this Agreement on or before the due date, the other Party (the “Non-Delinquent Party”) shall give the Delinquent Party notice in writing of such delinquency, and the Delinquent Party will have thirty (30) business days from the date of its receipt of such written notice to cure such delinquency.
 In the event the Delinquent Party fails to make full payment of the delinquent amount (including interest accrued at the Interest Rate) within such 30-day period, the Delinquent Party will be in default.
 In the event of default by Generator Owner, Virginia Power shall have the right to apply to the FERC to terminate service under this Agreement.

-10.9.2 If either Party fails to fulfill obligations under this Agreement (in such event, a “Defaulting Party”) and such failure could adversely affect the use, operation, or economic benefit of the Transmission System, the Distribution Facilities, or Facilities, including without limitation the Interconnection Facilities, the other Party (the “Non-Defaulting Party”), following thirty (30) days’ prior written notice (which specifies the nature of such failure in reasonable detail) to the Defaulting Party (except in event of emergencies in which event only such notice as shall be reasonably practicable under such circumstances), the Defaulting Party shall be deemed in default, and the Non-Defaulting Party may, but shall not be obligated to, apply to the FERC to terminate service under this Agreement.
+10.9.2 If either Party fails to fulfill obligations under this Agreement (in such event, a “Defaulting Party”) and such failure could adversely affect the use, operation, or economic benefit of the Transmission System, the Distribution Facilities, or Facilities, including without limitation the Interconnection Facilities, the other Party (the “Non-Defaulting Party”), following thirty (30) days’ prior written notice which specifies the nature of such failure in reasonable detail (or if such failure cannot be cured within thirty (30) days, such longer period as is reasonable in the circumstances and provided that the Defaulting Party diligently pursues a cure) to the Defaulting Party the Defaulting Party shall be deemed in default, and the Non-Defaulting Party may, but shall not be obligated to, apply to the FERC to terminate service under this Agreement.

 10.9.3 The enumeration of the foregoing remedies shall not be deemed to be a waiver of any other remedies at law or in equity to which the Non-Delinquent Party or the Non-Defaulting Party is legally entitled.